 When Andrea Millington and her husband, Stephen, started serving food at the fair two decades ago, they were eager to share dishes from Andrea’s native Jamaica, like beef patties, jerk pork, and curry chicken.
 It took some time for word to get around, but their hard work has built a loyal following.
 Stephen cooks the meat and makes the curries — a big deal in Guyana, where he’s from — while Andrea prepares dishes like white chocolate bread pudding, plantains, and her grandmother’s rice and peas.
 Their three sons, initially too young to work at the fair, now return to help every October; during the rest of the year, they’re constantly sampling new foods to help inspire their parents.
 In fact, their eldest son’s idea for a jerk pork wrap with mango salsa won “Best New Food” at the fair in 2018.
 “Cooking is a really big deal in our household,” Andrea says.
 “From a cultural perspective, that’s what we do.”
-Soon, the Millingtons’ jerk seasoning and barbecue sauce will be available by the bottle so that their customers can take home a taste of the State Fair, too.
+The Millingtons’ jerk seasoning and barbecue sauce is available by the bottle so that their customers can take home a taste of the State Fair, too.

 Feeding fairgoers has been a tradition for Bess McBride Brinkley’s family since the early 1900s, when her great-grandfather opened a food booth at the Rockingham County Fair.
 During the Great Depression, her grandfather Woody McBride left home with his brothers, finding work on the road with a traveling carnival.
 When he returned to North Carolina in 1932, he started his own concession company, making a name for himself at the State Fair and the Dixie Classic Fair in Winston-Salem.
 His daughter Bettie helped him build the business, and later, her daughter Bess and son-in-law Bob took over, never forgetting Woody’s philosophy: “Papaw always said, ‘Never put anything on a plate you won’t eat yourself,’” Bess recalls.
 As a result, McBride Concessions serves carnival classics like sausage and peppers, ribs, and barbecued chicken.
 But their most eye-catching offering is their turkey legs — a giant snack for the larger-than-life State Fair.